jerryscript-project/jerryscript/docs/API-EXAMPLE.md

 ## Step 7.
 Extending JS Objects with native functions

-Here we create a JS Object with `jerry_api_eval`, then extend it with a native function.
+Here we create a JS Object with `jerry_eval`, then extend it with a native function.
 This function shows how to get a property value from the object and how to manipulate it.

 ```c
 #include <string.h>